 5. The features are too complex

-When it comes to your CRM, having a lot of features isn’t always a good thing.
-Companies often overestimate their needs in terms of various functions and end up with lots that aren’t being used, or those that make things more, rather than less, complicated for you and your teams.
+When it comes to your CRM, having a lot of features isn't always a good thing.
+CRM software is supposed to make customer relationship management easier.
+But companies often overestimate their needs in terms of various functions and end up with lots that aren't being used, or those that make things more, rather than less, complicated for you and your teams.

-At the other end of the scale, maybe you’ve been using your CRM platform for over 5 years and there are newer features you’re missing out on.
+At the other end of the scale, maybe you've been using your CRM platform for over five years and there are newer features you're missing out on.

-What you really need is a simple and easy to use CRM solution with just the right set of features to simplify the process and make your marketing and sales teams more productive.
+You need a simple and easy-to-use CRM solution with just the right set of features to simplify the marketing and sales process.

 6. You struggle to focus on the right customers

 A good CRM will help you identify which customers are truly valuable for your business.
 You should be able to list customers based on how much they have spent with your organisation, their yearly budgets, and which products they might need.